Douro: Economy

-These reaches of the Douro have a microclimate allowing for cultivation of olives, almonds, and especially grapes, which are important for making port.
+These reaches of the Douro have a mesoclimate allowing for cultivation of olives, almonds, and especially grapes, which are important for making port.
 The region around Pinhão and São João da Pesqueira is considered to be the centre of port, with its quintas (or farms/estates) that extend along the steep slopes of the river valleys.
 In the 21st century, many of these are owned by multinational, reputed wine companies.

 Recently, a prosperous tourist industry has developed based on river excursions from Porto to points along the Upper Douro valley.

 The Douro railway line (Linha do Douro) was completed in 1887; it connects Porto, Rio Tinto, Ermesinde, Valongo, Paredes, Penafiel, Livração, Marco de Canaveses, Régua, Tua and Pocinho.

 Pocinho is near the very small city of Foz Côa, which is close to Côa Valley Paleolithic Art site.
 This is considered important to the archaeological pre-historic patrimony, and it has been designated as a UNESCO World Heritage Site.